RANDOM DRUG & ALCOHOL TESTING WITH PRECEDE

 Designated Employee Representative: Precede Occupational Health Service will verbally report all Random Drug Screen and Breath Alcohol results to your Designated Employee Representative within a 4-hour period (same day results reporting guaranteed, often within 30 minutes of testing).

-For quality assurance purposes, and to ensure that accuracy in reporting is at the highest standard of quality, Preceded completes the following steps when reporting Random Results.
+For quality assurance purposes, and to ensure that accuracy in reporting is at the highest standard of quality, Precede completes the following steps when reporting Random Results.

 1. Contact your Designated Employee Representative (individual(s) to whom an employee gives written authorization to exercise a right of access) provided by your company at the time of contract signing.
 The order of contact will ALWAYS be the main Designated Employee Representative, then the secondary Designated Employee Representative(s) in the order of preference that they are supplied to Precede during implementation.